 Mark your calendar for November 4, 2018–January 27, 2019

 Visit, view and purchase artwork from the Annual Art Ability Exhibition and Sale beginning the first Sunday in November.
-The exhibit officially opens with a Preview Reception on Saturday, November 3, 2018.
+The exhibit officially opens with a Preview party on Saturday, November 3, 2018.

 Art Ability at Bryn Mawr Rehab Hospital is a year-round program which serves as a showcase and marketplace for talented artists.
 The program educates the community about the remarkable abilities of people with disabilities and inspires artists to reach beyond their limitations and explore their own creativity.